cybex-gmbh/transmorpher/README.md

 ```

 You can then set the `TRANSMORPHER_VIDEO_TRANSCODER` environment variable to the name of your config file (without the `.php` extension) to use your class.

+#### Encoder and Decoder

+Encoders and decoders are configured under `config/transmorpher/interchangeable/video/{encoder|decoder}`.
+Each file defines a `class` key and FFmpeg options.

+To add a custom encoder or decoder, create a new file with your configuration and set `TRANSMORPHER_VIDEO_ENCODER` or
+`TRANSMORPHER_VIDEO_DECODER` to the file name (without `.php`).

+If you want to add an entirely new encoder or decoder, you will need to create a class which implements the `EncoderInterface` or `DecoderInterface`.

 ### Upload handler